FlorVegaCastillo/florvegacastillo.github.io/content/project/independencefiesta/index.md

 As FGSA President and the chair planning committee, I also took on other responsibilities:
 - Spearheaded the fundraising efforts, obtaining support from on-campus offices and non-profit organizations in Bozeman.
 - Planned and led a complete multiplatform marketing campaign, including public service announcements on radio, social media reels and flyer design.
-- Developed media management strategies, writing press releases and serving as one of the spokespeople for this event.
+- Developed media management strategies, wrote press releases and served as one of the spokespeople for this event.
 - Recruited dancers for the event and other types of volunteers.
-- Ensured logistic needs were covered, incliding A/V tech and catering.
+- Ensured logistic needs were covered, including A/V tech and catering.
 - Created and organized the slideshows shown at the event.
 - Performed as one of the masters of ceremonies during the event.
-We talked in both English and Spanish at all times to ensure a more accessible program.
+We conducted the event in both English and Spanish at all times to ensure a more accessible program.
-- Choreographing the two Peruvian traditional dances we performed.
+- Choreographed the two Peruvian traditional dances we performed.

-We promoted the event through public service announcements, social media reels and posts, WhatsApp group messaing, email invites (general and personalized), [news articles](https://www.montana.edu/news/22999/montana-state-to-celebrate-inaugural-independence-fiesta-on-july-6), and got interviewed at a [local news broadcasting channel and website](https://www.kbzk.com/news/local-news/first-generation-south-american-students-bringing-independence-day-celebration-to-montana-state).
+We promoted the event through public service announcements, social media reels and posts, WhatsApp group messaging, email invites (general and personalized), [news articles](https://www.montana.edu/news/22999/montana-state-to-celebrate-inaugural-independence-fiesta-on-july-6), and got interviewed at a [local news broadcasting channel and website](https://www.kbzk.com/news/local-news/first-generation-south-american-students-bringing-independence-day-celebration-to-montana-state).

 In general, we ended up with an incredible feeling of satisfaction.
 We had attendees from different nationalities, and perhaps more importantly, we had people from multiple countries performing with us celebrating our cultures.